NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 nuget list -Source C:\Users\%USERNAME%\source\repos\MyProject\packages
 ```

-If you don't specify a source, `list` uses all sources defined in the *NuGet.Config* global configuration file.
-If *NuGet.Config* doesn't specify any sources, `list` uses a default feed of nuget.org.

 You can also use a search term to search for package names, tags, or descriptions:

 ```cli